Jacob Brinkerhoff

 Jacob Brinkerhoff (August 31, 1810 – July 19, 1880) was an American jurist, Congressman, and author of the Wilmot Proviso.
+He served two terms in the U.S. House of Representatives from 1843 to 1847.

 Life and career

 Brinkerhoff was born in Niles, Cayuga County, New York.
 He was schooled at the academy at Prattsburgh, New York, and studied law in the office of Howell and Bro.
 Two years later he moved to Mansfield, Ohio, where in 1837 he was admitted to the bar and began to practice in partnership with Thomas W. Bartley.
 In October of that year he married Carolina Campbell, who died in 1839.
 He then married Marian Titus, of Detroit, Michigan, by whom he had two sons and two daughters.

+Congress

 He was prosecuting attorney for Richland County, Ohio, from 1839 to 1843, and was then elected as a Democrat to the Twenty-eighth and Twenty-ninth Congresses (March 4, 1843 – March 3, 1847), where he was chairman of the Committee on Invalid Pensions (Twenty-eighth Congress).
-He became affiliated with the Free Soil party and drew up the famous resolution known as the Wilmot Proviso; the original draft in his handwriting is in the Congressional Library.
+He became affiliated with the Free Soil Party and drew up the famous resolution known as the Wilmot Proviso; the original draft in his handwriting is in the Congressional Library.

 Several copies of this resolution were made and distributed among the Free Soil members of Congress, with the understanding that whoever among them should catch the speaker's eye and get the floor should introduce it.
 David Wilmot chanced to be that man, and, therefore, the proviso bears his name instead of Brinkerhoff's.